Arts & Culture Near Gloversville, NY

 Two organizations support the growing arts community in the Fulton-Montgomery Region.
 The Sacandaga Valley Arts Network was founded by 30 local artists in 1997.
 SVAN’s mission is to promote the arts throughout the Sacandaga region by improving the quantity, quality and diversity of cultural programming in the area and improving opportunities for local artists.
-SVAN sponsors dozens of art-related events, including the annual Downtown Gloversville Art Fair and Sale.
+SVAN sponsors dozens of art-related events, including rotating art shows at the Northville Public Library.

 In Fultonville, Friends of the Visual and Performing Arts is a volunteer organization dedicated to increasing opportunities for youth and adults to experience the arts in the Mohawk Valley region.
 It began in 1996 as a summer arts program in a rural area and has grown to include programs on photography, music, creative writing and an annual Summer Music and Art Festival in August.

 Visual artists who are part of the SVAN network can show their work at the SVAN Artists’ Gallery at the Fulton County Visitor Center at Vail Mills.
 The SVAN gallery periodically hosts open house receptions that draw local residents, as well as out-of-town guests, to view artwork, talk with the artists and purchase their works.

 In Canajoharie, visitors can browse a permanent collection of paintings by distinguished artists at the Arkell Museum, named for Bartlett Arkell.
 Arkell was an avid traveler and fan of art who purchased many of the paintings for the people of Canajoharie.
 There are also changing exhibits featuring Mohawk Valley history.